Alexander Christie (artist): Death

-Assessment
+He was buried on 10 May 1860 in Canongate Cemetery, Edinburgh.

+Works

 One of his pictures, An Incident in the History of the Great Plague, went to the National Gallery of Scotland, as did the artist's copy of a large picture painted as an altar-piece for the chapel at Murthly Castle, The Apparition of the Cross to Constantine.
 Several of the illustrations of the Abbotsford edition of The Bride of Lammermoor are from his designs.

 Christie delivered courses of lectures at the Philosophical Institution in Edinburgh, and elsewhere, on subjects connected with art.
 A paper by him On the Adaptation of previous styles of Architecture to our present Wants was in the Transactions of the Architectural Institute of Scotland, vol. iii.
 (1854).